doougg26/doougg26/README.md

 <div align="center">
 <h1>👋 Hi there!</h1>
 I’m a beginner front-end developer passionate about creating beautiful and functional websites.<br>
-I’m constantly learning and improving my skills in HTML, CSS, and JavaScript.<br>
+I’m constantly learning and improving my skills in HTML, CSS, JavaScript and now, React.<br>
 Check out my repositories to see some of my projects!😁
 </div>